JaciBrunning/pop_luks_dropbear_ssh/README.md

 $ chmod +x /etc/initramfs-tools/scripts/init-bottom/netplan-revert.sh
 $ update-initramfs -u
 ```

+Now, your system will use the IP configuration in userspace.

 ### And you're done!
 You can SSH into your system with `ssh -p 2222 root@<ip>`, which should drop you straight to a password prompt.
 Put in your LUKS password, and the SSH session will terminate while your system unlocks.
 SSH to your regular user (`ssh jaci@<ip>`) and you should be all set!